 Enjoying a drink at Tortilla Flats, Dominical, Osa, Costa Rica.
 International travel in Costa Rica increased 6.4% in 2014 (up by over 103,000 travelers compared to 2013).

-The number of travelers traveling through Costa Rica’s two international airports increased by over 6% in 2014 compared to 2013. where to buy dapoxetine in indiaprovided the following information.
+The number of travelers traveling through Costa Rica’s two international airports increased by over 6% in 2014 compared to 2013.
+The Tico Times provided the following information.
 Not surprisingly the majority of visitors come from North America.
 In fact, North America accounted for 74% of all international visitors to Costa Rica in 2013.

 Tourism Ministry officials on Thursday reported that revenues from Costa Rica’s travel sector last year totaled $2.6 billion, an 8.3 percent increase over the $2.4 billion registered in 2013, according to figures from the Central Bank.